stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 leading out of Innsmouth were similarly patrolled; for the denizens could not have known what route I intended to take.
 If this were so, I would have to make my retreat across country away from any road; but how could I do that in view of the marshy and creek-riddled nature of all the surrounding region?
-For a moment my brain reeled&mdash;both from sheer hopelessness and from a rapid increase in the omnipresent fishy odour.
+For a moment my brain reeled--both from sheer hopelessness and from a rapid increase in the omnipresent fishy odour.

   Then I thought of the abandoned railway to Rowley, whose solid line of ballasted,